 In FY 2012, we are requesting nearly \$1B of RDT&E funding for Testing and Targets.
 In collaboration with the Director, Operational Test and Evaluation (DOT&E) and the Operational Test Agencies (OTAs), MDA updated its Integrated Master Test Plan (IMTP).
-The updated test plan (version 11.1), consisting of 53 flight tests and 74 ground tests from FY 2011 through FY 2016, promotes cost-effectiveness by conducting fewer flight tests to achieve more objectives in each test.
+The updated test plan (version 11.1), consisting of 53 flight tests and 74 ground tests from FY 2011 through FY 2016, promotes cost-effectiveness by conducting fewer, but more complex, flight tests to achieve more objectives and enhance the realism of each test.

-It is the Agency's goal in the third quarter of FY 2011 to conduct an Aegis BMD flight test (FTM-15) using an SM-3 IA interceptor cued by data from the AN/TPY-2 radar passed through the C2BMC system to intercept an IRBM target.
-Later this summer FTM-16 will demonstrate Aegis BMD 4.0.1 fire control and the first flight test of the SM-3 IB interceptor.
-We also will conduct two critical ground tests this year to demonstrate the EPAA Phase 1 capability for defending European allies and deployed forces from multiple and simultaneous SRBM and MRBM threats.
+It is the Agency's plan to conduct later this month an Aegis BMD flight test using an SM-3 IA interceptor using data from the AN/TPY-2 radar passed through the C2BMC system to intercept an IRBM target.
+Later this summer we will also demonstrate Aegis BMD 4.0.1 fire control and the first flight test of the SM-3 IB interceptor.
+Additionally, we will conduct two critical ground tests this year to demonstrate the EPAA Phase 1 capability for defending European allies and deployed forces from multiple and simultaneous SRBM and MRBM threats.

-We will hold a series of system-level operational flight and ground tests to demonstrate the initial capability against SRBMs and MRBMs for theater/regional defense as well as planning in FY 2012 the first entirely operational testing of the defense of the homeland by 2015.
+We will hold a series of system-level operational flight and ground tests to demonstrate the initial capability against SRBMs and MRBMs for theater/regional defense as well as planning in FY 2012 the first entirely operational test of the defense of the homeland by 2015.
 Each operational test will be conducted as realistically as possible and involve multiple targets of different ranges.
 This is where the Agency will test how well these layered defenses work.
-These tests are being planned and will be executed in concert with the BMDS OTA and under the oversight of the DOT&E. The BMD system under test will be operated by the soldiers, sailors, and airmen assigned to their respective missile defense equipment and placed under realistic wartime conditions to truly document the capabilities and limitations of the system.
+These tests are being planned and will be executed in concert with the BMDS Operational Test Agencies and under the oversight of the Department of Defense Director for Operational Test & Evaluation..
+The BMD system under test will be operated by the soldiers, sailors, and airmen assigned to their respective missile defense equipment and placed under realistic wartime conditions to truly document the capabilities and limitations of the system.
 Finally, in FY 2011, THAAD will execute a near-simultaneous engagement of an MRBM and SRBM.